 Did you know that hot melt adhesives have been around for nearly 76 years?
 In 1940, Paul Cope, a chemical and packaging engineer at Proctor and Gamble, invented the hot melt as an improvement to water-based adhesives in packaging that were failing in humid climates.

 Since the invention of the hot melt, we now have a wider selection to choose from: EVAs, PURs, metallocenes, polyamides and more.
-Then there are pressure sensitive adhesive tapes (PSAs).
-While the first group of liquid hot melts requires heat to activate, PSAs are applied at room temperature.
+Then there are pressure sensitive, double-sided tapes.
+While the first group of liquid hot melts requires heat to activate, double-sided tape is applied at room temperature.

-Heat aside; there are several key differences between PSA tapes and liquid hot melt adhesives.
+Heat aside; there are several key differences between double-sided tape and liquid hot melt adhesives.
 We compared the two in four major categories, which include:

 - Ease of use

-Take a look at the infographic below to see how PSAs compare:
+Take a look at the infographic below to see how double-sided tape compares:

-Many businesses integrating a hot melt to increase the efficiency of their process could benefit from considering a pressure sensitive adhesive.
+Many businesses integrating a hot melt to increase the efficiency of their process could benefit from considering a pressure-sensitive, double-sided tape.
 Some key factors you may review include production volume, safety concerns and customization needs.
-We always recommend working with your supplier to determine if a PSA product would be the best option for your process.
+We always recommend working with your supplier to determine if a double-sided tape product would be the best option for your process.